RediSearch/redisearch-getting-started/docs/004-query-data.md

 ```

-> Note: When you are using Redis as your primary database you are not necessary using the TTL to delet record.
-However, if the data your are storing and indexing are transient, for example a caching layer at the top of another datastore or Web service, query user sessions content, ...
-This is often qualified as a "[Ephemeral Search](https://redislabs.com/blog/the-case-for-ephemeral-search/)" use case: lighweight, fast and expiration.
+> Note: When you are using Redis as your primary database you are not necessarily using TTLs to delete records.
+However, if the data you are storing and indexing are transient, for example a caching layer at the top of another datastore or Web service, query user sessions content, ...
+This is often qualified as a "[Ephemeral Search](https://redislabs.com/blog/the-case-for-ephemeral-search/)" use case: lightweight, fast and expiration.

 ---
 ##  More